Here are some recommendations based on personal experience. This is by no means a complete survey.

-Large Format lenses have been made since the beginning of photography but in recent years the big four manufacturers have been Schneider, Rodenstock, Fuji and Nikon.
+Large Format lenses were made since the beginning of photography but in recent years the big four manufacturers were Schneider, Rodenstock, Fuji and Nikon.
 In most popular focal lengths we can find lenses of similar description from each of these manufacturers.
 They're all very good and in most cases only a trained eye or rigorous tester can distinguish any differences between them.

-Because Large Format lenses have been manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today.
+Because Large Format lenses were manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today.
 In some cases, they perform so well that except at extreme enlargements, no difference can be discerned.
 However for certain applications - portraits for example - some older lenses with optical imperfections are preferred, even sought out.